 “Invariably, vaping rallies have testimonials that have users tell how the product saved their life and in the same rally you will see big clouds being blown.
 Not very convincing,” says the “memo.”
 The odds that Gottlieb has witnessed a “vaping rally” are slim, but not as unlikely as him knowing and using the term “blowing clouds.”

 Likewise, the use of the term “mech mods” betrays a vaping author.
-Mech mods and cloud blowing are vapers’ slang, not phrases used by FDA employees or medical professionals like Dr. Gottlieb.
+Mech mod or any type of vape mod and cloud blowing are vapers’ slang—like vape tanks, something only a vaper would utter—not phrases used by FDA employees or medical professionals like Dr. Gottlieb.
 Nor are they issues FDA has ever opined about.
 Conversely, a major topic of the speech Gottlieb gave on July 28 was e-liquid flavors, which is not mentioned in the fake memo.

 The reference to ECTA — the Electronic Cigarette Trade Association, from Canada — is odd.
 It is highly unlikely that Gottlieb would be familiar with a Canadian vaping industry standards group.